Brat (album): Commercial performance

-Impact
+Impact and legacy

 Peoples Sadie Bell linked the album cover with the nature of the album, which Charli XCX called "confrontational".
 Dubbed the "Brat summer" trend, the style of album cover and the specific shade of green became a viral sensation after a "Brat generator" tool surfaced online that allowed users to replicate the cover with their own custom text.
 The London Eye landmark was lit up in lime green on the day of the album's release.
 National Geographic acknowledged the album and the "brat girl" persona in a Brat-themed article discussing rebellious female icons throughout history, including Cleopatra, Wu Zetian, Lucrezia Borgia, Georgiana Cavendish, and George Sand.

 On 31 October 2024, "brat" was named the word of the year by the Collins English Dictionary, and on 11 December, Forbes named the "Brat summer" as one of the biggest pop culture moments in 2024.
 Despite having previously teased the end of the Brat era (see § Artwork and marketing), Charli XCX told Vanity Fair's Anna Peele in October 2025 that she doesn't "really get to decide when it's over or not.
 I think that's up to the world.
 It will eventually exist as a relic.
 I don't think people will forget it.
 On the other hand, it's not fucking New Wave."